Marketing, Retailing, Fashion Buying and Merchandise, Fashion Design and Interior

 part of the program, students will study textiles, visual merchandising, retailing,

 and retail buying.
-Students will also have the opportunity to participate in a Cooperative
+Students will also have the opportunity to participate in an internship

-Work Experience Program gaining valuable on-the-job experience.
-The degree prepares
+program, gaining valuable on-the-job experience.
+The degree prepares students for

-students for positions in resident buying offices, fashion manufacturers, designers’
+positions in resident buying offices, fashion manufacturers, designers’ showrooms,

-showrooms, retail stores, fashion publications, and other firms associated with the
+retail stores, fashion publications, and other firms associated with the fashion industry.

 Fashion Design (A.A.S.) – Qualified students have the opportunity to complete the Associate in Applied Science

 (A.A.S.) degree in the field of fashion design.
 Draping, sketching, patternmaking,

 and garment construction will be taught using techniques and equipment employed in